roberttwomey/ema-ml-art/README.md

 At the end of the semester, you will propose and create a self-directed ML for the Arts project engaging a subject of your choice.
 You may either revisit a subject or idea that excited you from earlier in the semester, or explore a topic of interest that we have not covered in class.
 The format, workflow, and submission of this project will follow the process of the earlier projects.
 In week 16 we will have a showcase for these projects, including a short talk and exhibition of the resulting work.
 Projects will additionally be added to an online virtual gallery of ML Arts projects.

 __*Participation*__
-Contributions to class discussions and active participation in small group work are essential to both the momentum of the course and the development of your ideas.
-This requires that you come to class prepared (having completed assigned reading and writing) and ready to participate in class activities.
-This course is based on collaborative, project-based learning and you are also expected to contribute as a responsible member of a group.
+Contributions to class discussions and active participation in critiques and workshops are essential to the momentum of the course and the development of your ideas.
+This requires that you come to class prepared (having completed assigned reading or exercises), and ready to participate in class activities.
+Bring finished work for in-class crtiqiues.
 See the participation evaluation in the Grading Scale below for more information.

 ## Attendance
 On-time attendance is required as well as playtesting inside and outside of section.
 Please notify your instructor in advance if you must be absent for illness or family emergency.
 Any absences must be cleared with the instructor, or justified with written documentation (e.g. letter from team, etc.).
 We do not differentiate between mental and physical health and in either case please be in communication for when you need to take a day off.
 After a student misses a week’s worth of classes each subsequent missed class will result in the reduction of the final grade by a full letter grade (i.e., A to B, B- to C-) Excessive tardiness or leaving early will also impact your grade and will follow the same rubric.